MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 You will need to download the Facebook SDK and follow their tutorials to get login working in your application.
 Once you have a Facebook session open you will direct the application in the `sessionStateChanged:state:error` Facebook method to login to StackMob using the provided Facebook access token.

-All the implementation details for Facebook's SDK can be found in our <a href="https://developer.stackmob.com/ios-sdk/Integrating-with-Facebook-tutorial" target="_blank">Facebook Tutorial</a>.
+All the implementation details for Facebook's SDK can be found in our <a href="https://developer.stackmob.com/ios-sdk/integrating-with-facebook-tutorial" target="_blank">Facebook Integration Tutorial</a>.

 <!--- SUB: Login with Facebook -->